-- Graduates must pass a national exam to become a Registered Polysomnographic Technologist. - New Hampshire is currently drafting licensure for Polysomnographic Technologists.
+Graduates must pass a national exam to become a Registered Polysomnographic Technologist.
+Students should be aware that New Hampshire is currently drafting licensure standards for Polysomnographic Technologists.

-- High School Diploma or equivalent (GPA>2.0) with algebra, and chemistry or biology - Current certification in CPR for Health Care Providers - Job Shadow during the night at a Sleep Center - Faculty Interview. - Applicants are advised that criminal background checks are required by many clinical sites, state licensing agencies, and employers.
+- High School Diploma or equivalent (GPA>2.0) with algebra, and chemistry or biology - Current certification in CPR for Health Care Providers - Job Shadow during the night at a Sleep Center - Faculty Interview.

+Applicants are advised that criminal background checks are required by many clinical sites, state licensing agencies, and employers.
 Please consult with program faculty if you have any questions or concerns regarding background checks.